 These tires were designed to offer a smooth ride quality and great handling in every condition.
 They're best suited for sporty sedans and coupes that are daily driven.

 Those looking for a long lasting all-season tire that won't break the bank and has 16" wheels.

 BFGoodrich Touring T/A Performance Ratings

 The tire ranks 23rd out of 57 in the Grand Touring All-Season tires category, but it isn't an average, middle-of-the-pack tire.
-Interestingly, customers have ended up either loving or hating the BFGoodrich Touring Advantage T/A.
+Interestingly, customers have ended up either loving or hating these tires.

-The Advantage T/A is unfortunately only available in 16" size.
-The Advantage T/A has a proven performance rating, so if you need a decent all-season size 16” tire, this might just be the tire you’re looking for!
+This is unfortunately only available in 16" size.
+It has a proven performance rating, so if you need a decent all-season size 16” tire, this might just be the tire you’re looking for!